jo2lxq/wafl/WAFL-DETR/README.md

 ### Visualization

-after training, `outputs` directory is made.
+After training, `outputs` directory is made.
 It includes the results of training.
 If you want to visualize the trends in mAP, you can run `mAP_plot.py` like:

 ```
 python ./util/mAP_plot.py